godcorreia/gnomus/README.md

-A versão inicial do Gnomus PHP
+A versão inicial do GnomusPHP